Lemoncode/react-testing-training/04-redux/02-reducers/README.md

 Summary steps:

-- Add tests for `members/list/reducers/members` reducer
+- Add tests for member list reducer.

 # Steps to build it